The quantum smooth label cover problem is undecidable: Abstract

 \section{Abstract}

-We show that the quantum smooth label cover problem is $\RE$-hard.
-This contrasts with the quantum unique label cover problem, which can be decided efficiently by Kempe, Regev, and Toner (FOCS'08).
-Our result aligns with the $\RE$-hardness of the quantum label cover problem, which follows from the celebrated $\MIP^*=\RE$ result of Ji, Natarajan, Vidick, Wright, and Yuen (ACM'21).
-Additionally, we show that the quantum oracularized smooth label cover problem is also $\RE$-hard.
-This aligns with the alternative quantum unique games conjecture on the $\RE$-hardness of the quantum oracularized unique label cover problem proposed by Mousavi and Spirig (ITCS'25).
-Our techniques employ a series of reductions from the halting problem to the quantum smooth label cover problem, and include a quantum-sound version of Feige's reduction from 3SAT to 3SAT5 (STOC'96), which may be of independent interest.
+We show that the quantum smooth label cover problem is undecidable and $\RE$-hard.
+This sharply contrasts the quantum unique label cover problem, which can be decided efficiently by a result of Kempe, Regev, and Toner (FOCS'08).
+On the other hand, our result aligns with the $\RE$-hardness of the quantum label cover problem, which follows from the celebrated $\MIP^*=\RE$ result of Ji, Natarajan, Vidick, Wright, and Yuen (ACM'21).
+Additionally, we show that the quantum oracularized smooth label cover problem is $\RE$-hard.
+Our second result fits with the alternative quantum unique games conjecture recently proposed by Mousavi and Spirig (ITCS'25) on the $\RE$-hardness of the quantum oracularized unique label cover problem.
+Our proof techniques include a quantum version of Feige's reduction from 3SAT to 3SAT5 (STOC'96) for $\BCSMIP^*$-protocols, which may be of independent interest.